Constrained Reinforcement Learning and Formal Verification for Safe Colonoscopy Navigation: Constrained Reinforcement learning

 \subsubsection{Observation Space}

-The observation space is characterized by a low-dimensional discretization of the endoscopic image, represented by a 4x4 matrix (as depicted in Fig.~\ref{fig:observation_space}b).
-In this approach, the image is first discretized by dividing each dimension of the image into four regions, and each square region is assigned a value that represents the normalized average of the underlying pixels.
-This discretization step is carried out to simplify the definition of safety properties and preserve the local features of the image.
+: The observation space is characterized by a low-dimensional discretization of the endoscopic image, represented by a 4x4 matrix (as depicted in Fig.~\ref{fig:observation_space}b).
+The image is first discretized by dividing each dimension into four regions, and each square region is assigned a value that represents the normalized average of the underlying pixels.
+We demonstrate that achieving state-of-the-art autonomous navigation performance is feasible even with a discretized low-dimensional input space, without relying on CNN or other complex architectures.
+This discretization step further simplifies the FV process which can be computationally expensive and face scalability challenges when dealing with high-dimensional inputs like images \cite{ProVe, CountingProVe}.
 The resulting 2-D down-scaled image is then flattened into a list of 16 values, which form the input to the DRL algorithm.